Ocalak/chemistry-dataset-analysis/README.md

 - `README.md`: This documentation file
 - `_config.yml`: GitHub Pages configuration

-## How to Use
+## How to Use - R Analysis

-### Web Dashboard

-Visit [https://bwttadxy.manus.space](https://bwttadxy.manus.space) to explore the interactive dashboard.

-### GitHub Pages

-Visit [https://chemistry-dataset-analysis.github.io](https://chemistry-dataset-analysis.github.io) to view the GitHub Pages version.

-### R Analysis

 To run the analysis locally:

 1. Clone this repository
-2. Place your `manus.csv` file in the repository directory
+2. Place your `dataset.csv` file in the repository directory
 3. Open `chemistry_analysis.Rmd` in RStudio
 4. Install required packages if prompted
 5. Click "Knit" to generate an interactive HTML report